Cinque Terre and Portofino Italy Walking Tour

 009390 - W20

 Located on a part of Italy’s most beautiful coastline, our base in the seaside town of Moneglia is a real treat for visitors.
-The town is perfectly nestled between the Cinque Terre and Bay of Portofino.
+The town is perfectly nestled between the Cinque Terre and Bay of Portofino in a spectacular setting.

 - UNESCO World Heritage Site of Cinque Terre (Five Lands) in the Italian Ligurian “Gulf of the Poets”

 - Via Dell’Amore (Path of Love) and Sentiero Azzurro Ligure (Ligurian Blue Path)

 - Cinque Terre National Park

 - Cable car up to the sanctuary of Montallegro

 Select Saturdays, April to June, August to October

 Prices are starting from rates, shown in CA$ per person, based on two people sharing a twin room and one person in a single and vary by departure date.